NLnetLabs/unbound-manual/source/topics/filtering/tags-views.rst

 That means that local-zones without any tag will be used for all queries and tagged local-zones only for queries with matching tags.

-Adding tags to local-zones can be done using the ``local-zone-tag`` element:
+Adding tags to local-zones can be done using the :ref:`local-zone-tag:<unbound.conf.local-zone-tag>` element:

 .. code-block:: text